sosuisen/jukdoc-ee/README.md

 - Jakarta EE 10
 - Jakarta Contexts and Dependency Injection (CDI)
   - Utilizes a CDI producer to make the AI service available across multiple modules in the app.
-  - CDI is also employed for dependency injection in various parts of the app.
+  - CDI is also used for session management and dependency injection in various parts of the app.
 - Jakarta MVC
   - This application is a single-page application (SPA).
 A skeleton HTML layout is created using MVC and JSP.
+    This time, since the skeleton is very simple, there is no need to use a template engine more advanced than JSP.
   - Jakarta MVC is also used to generate CSRF tokens.
   - Although Jukdoc currently does not have a login feature, adding a login form or user management panel in the future can be easily accomplished with Jakarta MVC.
 - Jakarta REST